CS-Cu-Bridge/thanks-charlie/README.md

 ## About the Series

-The Bridge Speaker series is organized by CS@CU currentand former bridge students to help navigate the transitionto computer science and explore the various jobs andacademic areas of the field.
+The Bridge Speaker series is organized by CS@CU current and former bridge students to help navigate the transition to computer science and explore the various jobs and academic areas of the field.